How to Make Balloons

 There are several conventions and seminars for balloon twisters.
 Brian often has opportunities to lecture at these gatherings, and is always available in the jam room to help folks out.
 My favorite conventions include:

 We’re always working on new ideas and deciding how to best share our years of experience with others.
-Brian is hard at work planning “Go Bigger”, a DVD on how to make enormous Super Sculptures, and has an intermediate DVD in the works as well.
-Even better, he’s halfway through writing a new book called “Balloon Twisting Wit and Wisdom.”
+Brian is nearly finished creating “Go Bigger”, a DVD on how to make enormous Super Sculptures, and continually adds to his “Balloon Twisting Wit and Wisdom” PDF, available to twisters by email.

 Oh, and if you have any questions about making balloons, drop us a line.
 We’re always happy to help.